Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 Options for Beginners

-What this stretching brings
+What this stretch brings

 This exercise can:

-• Improve hip mobility
+• Improve your hip mobility

-• Relieve pain in the lower back
+• Ease the pain in your lower back

-• Stimulate blood circulation
+• Boost your blood circulation

 8. Deep Hip Stretch